2017 National League Championship Series: Background

 This was the Dodgers' second consecutive appearance in the National League Championship Series, and 12th all-time (with this being their third appearance in the past five seasons).
 In 2016, they lost in six games to the Chicago Cubs, the eventual World Series winner.
-By virtue of having the best regular season record in the NL and MLB, the Dodgers held home-field advantage regardless of their opponent.
+By having the best regular season record in the NL and MLB, the Dodgers held home-field advantage throughout the entire playoffs.

 This was the Cubs' third consecutive appearance in the NLCS.
 In 2015, they were swept in four games by the New York Mets.
 In 2016, they defeated the Dodgers (4–2) in six games, eventually going on to win their first World Series since 1908.

 This was the third postseason meeting between the Cubs and Dodgers.
 The clubs have split their two previous postseason meetings.
 Los Angeles swept Chicago in the 2008 NLDS (3–0) and the Cubs defeated the Dodgers in the 2016 NLCS in six games (4–2).

 This was just the tenth time two teams have met in at least two straight League Championship Series, which have existed since divisional play began in 1969.
 The last time two teams met in the NLCS consecutive years was back in 2008 and 2009, in which the Phillies defeated the Dodgers in five games on both occasions (4–1).
 The last time a team avenged an NLCS loss with an NLCS win against the same opponent the following year was the Astros over the Cardinals in 2005 (4–2) after losing to the Cardinals in 2004 (4–3).

 The Dodgers offense took a big hit before the series even began when All-Star shortstop Corey Seager was left off the NLCS roster as a result of a back injury suffered in game three of the division series.